JhuMamba/JhuMamba/README.md

 I'm not talking about creating a game with an engine.
 I'm talking about creating a game engine.
 Like proper game engine.
 Engine with every type of modules.
 I know it's hard, maybe too much.
 But you know what, let's fuel the blaze of hell.

-One day I'm going to be a the one who creates the tech-stuff and the one who is at the backside but everyone respects, I'm going to be the god of the game industry.

-You may laugh it, I don't care.
-You can think that I'm childish, I don't care.
-You can say that this guy is spitting nonsense, I don't care.
-You can think all of these words that I typed are just show off, I don't care because I'm going to do my thing no matter whatever happens.